Key takeaways

 Because of this, Phelan recommends viewing retirement — and specifically your investments — in phases.
 This can help you manage your portfolio and lifestyle expenses more strategically.
 “Think of phase one of retirement as taking you from 65-75,” she says.
 “You’ll have sources of income begin to come in, such as pension income, Social Security and required minimum distributions from workplace retirement plans and IRAs.
 Once you start hitting your mid-70s, that’s your phase two, when you start to access your longer-term investments, as well.”

-Revisit your investment regularly to make sure you’re planning for the short- and long-term phases of your retirement.
+Revisit your investments regularly to make sure you’re planning for the short- and long-term phases of your retirement.

 Lastly, retirement planning in general is far from a set-it-and-forget-it task; a yearly check-in is recommended to make sure your plan is on track.